Ashish-Waykar/CHITTY_Media-Server-Backend-/README.md

 ## npm install nodemon
 ## nodemon app.js or nodemon app

-" to use the mongoose for use  the Mongo db "
+` to use the mongoose for use  the Mongo db `
 ## npm install mongoose

+`encrypt the passwords use bcrytpjs dependancy `
+## npm install bcryptjs